swiss-territorial-data-lab/proj-tpnl/interface_task-tpnl/README.md

 The section of the _yaml_ configuration file is expected as follows :

     prepare_data.py:
+      srs: "EPSG:2056"
       tiling:
         csv: [TILE_CSV_FILE]
-        srs: "EPSG:2056"
         split: 1
       label:
         shapefile: [LABEL_SHAPEFILE]
       output_folder: ../output

+for tiles defined through _CSV_ file and :

+    prepare_data.py:
+      srs: "EPSG:2056"
+      tiling:
+        shapefile: [TILE_SHAPEFILE]
+      label:
+        shapefile: [LABEL_SHAPEFILE]
+      output_folder: ../output

+for tiles defined through a shapefile.

+In both case, the _srs_ key provides the working geographical frame in order for all the input data to work together.

+### CSV Specified Tiles

-Currently, the input tiling definition is made through a simple _CSV_ file giving the bounding box of each tile to consider.
+The _CSV_ file has to give the bounding box of each tile to consider.
 Each _CSV_ are expected to contain at least the following values :

     x_min, y_min, x_max, y_max

-giving the tile bounding box.
+giving the tile bounding box coordinates.
 The _CSV_ file is specified using the _csv_ key in the _tiling_ section.
-The _srs_ key has to provide the coordinate frame of the data in the _CSV_ file.

 The _split_ key in the tiling section allows the script to divide the tiles into sub-tiles.

-Currently, the label are provided through a simple _shapefile_ containing the polygon of the labels.
+### Shapefile Specified Tiles

+In case a _shapefile_ is used for tiles definition, it has to contain the tiles as simple _polygons_ providing the shape of each tile.

 ## Ressources